Strasburg, Virginia: Founder

-Peter Stover (Petrus Stauffer) is considered the founder of the town of Strasburg.
+Peter Stover (Petrus Stauffer) is considered the founder of the Town of Strasburg.
 Stover was born in 1715 to a German-Swiss father, Christian Stauffer I., in Mannheim, Baden-Württemberg, Germany.
-Stauffer took his family to America in 1718, to gain religious freedom, and settled in Montgomery County, Pennsylvania where he would live out his entire life.
+Stauffer took his family to America in 1718 to gain religious freedom and settled in Montgomery County, Pennsylvania, where he would live out his entire life.

 His son Peter migrated south to Virginia by 1730 and to the Shenandoah Valley as early as 1739.
-On May 2, 1749 Stover purchased 483 acre of land from Jacob Funk, his future father-in-law.
+On May 2, 1749, Stover purchased 483 acre of land from Jacob Funk, his future father-in-law.
 The purchase was divided into smaller plots for sale to other settlers and a village was informally established.

-Stover applied for a town charter in November 1761 giving the town the official name of Strasburg.
+Stover applied for a town charter in November 1761, giving the town the official name of Strasburg.
 The name was taken from Strasbourg, the capital of Alsace, France.
 Some called the area Staufferstadt, the German name for Stoverstown.
 Ten trustees were named; William Miller, Matthew Harrison, Jacob Bowman, Valentine Smith, Charles Buck, Peter Stover, Isaac Hite, Leonard Baltice, John Funk, and Philip Huffman (Hoffman).

-Peter eventually married Frainey Funk, before he died August 13, 1799 at the age of 84.
+Peter eventually married Frainey Funk before he died on August 13, 1799 at the age of 84.
 He was survived by eight children.
 Being a philanthropist for most of his life, Stover's will left land and $10,000 to the community to establish schools.
 A monument resides in Strasburg's Riverview Cemetery honoring Peter Stover, but the whereabouts of his grave is unknown.

 Recent growth

-Strasburg has experienced rapid growth in recent time, mainly along its northern corridor, due to Washington D.C. being located approximately 80 miles away.
+Strasburg has experienced significant (but sustainable) growth in recent years, mainly along its northern corridor, due to Washington, D.C. being located approximately 80 miles away.

 Geography

 Strasburg is located at 38.990550°N 78.358615°W (38.990550, −78.358615) in the northern end of the Shenandoah Valley.
-The area is surrounded by the natural boundaries of the Massanutten and Allegheny mountains, as well as the Shenandoah River.
+The area is surrounded by the natural boundaries of Massanutten and the Allegheny Mountains as well as the Shenandoah River.
 Cedar Creek and Belle Grove National Historical Park is located in and around Strasburg.